Every stroke recovery prognosis is different because every stroke is different. This creates high variability when

-The higher the score, the more serious the stroke side effects incurred.
+The higher the score, the more serious the stroke secondary effects incurred.

 Generally, the stroke recovery prognosis is more pessimistic for massive stroke and more optimistic for milder strokes.
 [Source: American Family Physician]

 However, one study showed that the NIHSS inaccurately predicts outcomes for upper extremity, so scores should be viewed more as a benchmark than as a predictor of recovery.
 It can help provide some insight, but it is not absolute.

 First 3 Months of Recovery Are Meaningful